 - Mount the ISO file as a virtual device

-- Write the installation files to DVD
+- Extract the installation files to your hard drive

 Many applications that can be used with ZIP files can also be used with ISO files, so you may already have such an application available.
 Your application might use the word decompress rather than extract or unzip, but the result is the same.